varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 #### Spoofing

-- Transmissions with intentialle mislabeled source
+- Transmissions with intentional mislabeled source
-- When a person tricks the program to think he is someone else, giving him the credentiability of someone else
+- When a person tricks the program to think he is someone else, giving him the creditability of someone else

 - URL spoofing
   - www.apple.com/ is actually www.xn--80ak6aa92e.com/